Asia

 Subways and Buses in Japan

 Each city I visited offered a public transportation system to tourist attractions.
 Some cities offered special bus routes for popular destinations, like Hiroshima and Kyoto.
-Others like Tokyo offered a comprehensive system of buses and subways.
+Others, like Tokyo, offered a comprehensive system of buses and subways.

 Luggage Delivery Service in Japan

 Hauling large luggage in the trains across Japan sucks.
 Pack light.
-I used my standard carry-on sized wheeled luggage, paired with a backpack.
+I used my standard carry-on-sized wheeled luggage, paired with a backpack.

 For visitors on extended stays, consider a Luggage Delivery Service.
 After arriving at Narita International Airport, clear customs and claim your checked luggage, then head to the Luggage Delivery Service Office.

 The delivery price is based on weight, location and number of pieces to be delivered.
-Delivery is usually the next day for Tokyo addresses, longer for other destinations.
+Delivery is usually the next day for Tokyo addresses, and longer for other destinations.

 Staying Connected in Japan